Cordtus/cwdb/README.md

  | B | A | S | E |

 ---

-Simple indexer that queries cw contracts, specifically focusing on CW721, CW404, and other NFT contracts.
+Simple indexer for CosmWasm-based blockchains that queries CW contracts, focusing on CW721, CW404, and other NFT contracts.
 Gathers contract information, token details, ownership, and related data to store in a local SQLite database.

 ## Features

+- Uses gRPC for all communication with the blockchain
-- Fetches code IDs and associated contract addresses.
+- Fetches code IDs and associated contract addresses
-- Identifies contract types for filtering and categorization.
+- Identifies contract types for filtering and categorization
-- Fetches tokens from NFT contracts (CW721, CW404, etc.) with paginated querying.
+- Fetches tokens from NFT contracts (CW721, CW404, etc.) with paginated querying
-- Tracks progress and resumes indexing from the last checkpoint if interrupted.
+- Tracks progress and resumes indexing from the last checkpoint if interrupted
-- Supports batch insertion for database efficiency.
+- Supports batch insertion for database efficiency
-- Provides optional real-time updates using WebSocket connections. [**WIP**]
+- Provides optional real-time updates using WebSocket connections

 ## Prerequisites

 - Node.js (version >= 14.x)
 - SQLite3
-- [Preferably non-rate-limited] RPC endpoints.
+- `grpcurl` command installed and available in PATH
+- Access to chain gRPC endpoints

 ## Configuration